NaNoWriMo Promos: 15 Promo Items for National Novel Writing Month Participants

 For their computers…

 While some Wrimos still scribe their novels by pen and paper, the majority of them have taken to lugging around their laptops (or for me, my new Microsoft Surface) to libraries and coffee shops.
-This when a Qwilt Laptop Sleeve would come in very handy.
+This is when a Ludano Laptop Sleeve would come in very handy.
 If they also carry around a mouse and charger, then an Imitation Neoprene Laptop Case would give your writers plenty of room to carry around all of their extras.

 Some custom mouse pads would also be welcome so NaNoWriMo participants can plug in their USB computer mouses (mice?), and then navigate around their screen with minimal resistance.